morteza/morteza/README.md

 ## 🔬 Research Interests

+I'm currently developing tools for automated scientific workflows and large-scale data lakehouses, specifically designed to support multimodal study of neural and behavioral data.
+My primary interest is resting-state brain—-when the brain is not engaged in any specific cognitive task.

 - Human-like cognitive control
 - Resting-state fMRI/EEG
 - Large-scale computational cognitive models
 - Behavioral cloning and alignment
 - Natural language processing, ontologies, and knowledge engineering

 <!--